 Catskill map set NYNJTC

-This is the northern loop of the North-South Lake area which includes the most dramatic section of the Escarpment Trail.
-I can’t find words worthy to express its beauty.
-For many hikers, they will stop and return to the campground after reaching Lookout and Sunset Rocks, this is a mistake.
-The hike to North Point, even though a bit longer and somewhat rougher, is worth the effort and time.
-A return on the Mary’s Glen Trail provides the hiker with a change of pace and a visit to Ashley Falls which is wonderful when the water is plentiful.
+The North Lake to North Point is the northern loop of the North-South Lake area, including the most dramatic Escarpment Trail section.
+I can’t find words worthy of expressing its beauty.
+Many hikers will stop and return to the campground after reaching Lookout and Sunset Rocks; this is a mistake.
+Even though a bit longer and somewhat rougher, the hike to North Point is worth the effort and time.
+A return on the Mary’s Glen Trail provides the hiker with a change of pace and a visit to Ashley Falls, which is lovely when the water is plentiful.
 It may be underwhelming during dry spells.

-Almost year-round you will find hikers on this trail.
-During summer it is crowded given its awesome views and proximity to one of the states largest campgrounds and day use areas.
+Almost year-round, you will find hikers on this trail.
+During summer, it is crowded, given its fantastic views and proximity to one of the state’s largest campgrounds and day-use areas.
 We usually attempt to provide people with the quietest time to go for many hikes.
 Given the beauty and history of this place, go, do not wait!
 Having so many great views, this hike will take longer than most.

 Your walk will be on a trail worn to the bedrock with many shrubs and stunted trees.
 Unlike many hikes in the Catskills, this hike has a good amount of sun exposure.

-At about 0.65-miles from the parking lot you will reach Artist Rock which offers great views of the Hudson Valley.
+At about 0.65-miles from the parking lot, you will reach Artist Rock which offers excellent views of the Hudson Valley.
 If you are in awe – more is to come.
-You may now get a feel of why this hike can take so long – the views are second to none.
+You may now understand why this hike can take so long – the views are second to none.

 Much of the forest in the area you are hiking has experienced many forest fires over the centuries.
 This is reflected in the diverse and ever-changing forest you’ll be walking in.
-Berries will be found trailside in-season.
+The hiker will find berries trailside in-season.

 Lookout and Sunset Rocks and Newman’s Ledge